Bruce C. Dearling

 At the University of Luxembourg, Bruce was an associate professor, course designer and ‘chargé de cours’ for post-graduate MSc studies dealing with the protection of software with IPR.
 He also lectured to undergraduate students in the engineering and computer science faculties on the fundamentals and importance of IPR in business.

-Bruce is also a registered UK trade mark attorney, with significant experience in all aspects of corporate branding.
+Bruce is also a registered UK trade mark attorney, with significant experience in all aspects of corporate branding and designs, including proceedings before the EUIPO (formerly the OHIM).